Hydrodynamic fluctuation-induced forces in confined fluids: Conclusion and Discussion

 Our calculation is based on the Landau-Lifshitz linear stochastic hydrodynamics and, therefore, does not include putative non-linear effects \cite{Jones}.
 If such effects could be brought into the fold, they would have to be considered consistently for all variables.
 Moreover, we find that incorporating compressibility does not completely obliterate all fluctuation effects, contrary to previous attempts, based on contour integration in the complex plane, that required the limiting behavior of hydrodynamics at infinite frequencies \cite{Chan}.
 In fact, our calculation explicitly includes the scale at which the macroscopic hydrodynamics breaks down.
 The limit of vanishing compressibility is non-trivial and has to be taken carefully, because it can never be derived from a realistic inter-particle potential with infinite stiffness \cite{vankampen}.

 We interpret the non-zero hydrodynamic force correlations predicted in this work as a modification of the thermal stochastic force correlations that act on a Brownian particle in a fluid.
-Since the force correlator depends on the separation between the particles, the bath-mediated force fluctuations between the particles would modify the particles' Langevin dynamics and should thus be eminently detectable \cite{Sakimoto}.
+Since the force correlator depends on the separation between the particles, the bath-mediated force fluctuations between the particles would modify the particles' Langevin dynamics and thus, in principle, should be detectable \cite{deBacco,Netz}.
 The separation dependence of the normal force cross-correlation function represents an interesting case of colloidal bodies which do not interact directly, but are driven by correlated noise sources that can provide an alternative mechanism which can produce non-trivial, ordered steady states \cite{Maritan}.
 We have considered infinite bounding surfaces, so our results are not strictly applicable to the case of finite particles, but our calculation can be straightforwardly generalized to include a spherical geometry, which would also admit an analytic, albeit much more complicated, solution.
+Moreover, we intend to include the effects of heat transfer in a future calculation.

 For experimental verification of our results, we again note that one would have to generalize our calculation to the case of two spheres in a fluctuating hydrodynamic medium.
 This is different from the existing analysis of fluctuations of two unconnected, but hydrodynamically interacting spheres \cite{Netz}, a problem in some sense dual to ours.
 In order to exploit this connection, our first step will be to calculate the cross-correlation function for two spherical particles.